Luther College Nordic Choir to perform Tour Homecoming Concert in Decorah

 Zimmerman

-Kaylee Turney, junior
+Kaylee Turney, senior

 Zumbrota